 The COVID-19 health crisis has disrupted every industry across North America and across the world for over two years.
-For healthcare systems, the pandemic tested resources like never before.
+For healthcare organizations, the pandemic tested resources like never before.
 Doctors, nurses, technicians and other essential medical workers exceeded the challenge put to them during this stressful time.

-At the height of the pandemic, healthcare marketing was essentially put on hold by many health systems and providers across the industry.
+At the height of the pandemic, healthcare marketing was essentially put on hold by many healthcare organizations and providers across the industry.
 The focus had to be elsewhere as these organizations figured out how to calibrate.
 What we’re learning as we move forward into a new era of the pandemic is that the opportunity costs have been high for those who chose not to engage with healthcare consumers with a variety of messages during this period.

 Looking Back to Look Forward

 Even though inflation is now the present reality, think about the last time we had a societal disruption: the Great Recession of more than a decade ago.
 According to the “Harvard Business Review,” only 9% of companies that survived that 27-month financial challenge posted better revenue numbers than they did before the economic downturn.
 In fact, 80% of businesses failed to regain their previous growth rates three years after the recession was over.